-More Details on the Exam Scheduling Process
+More Details onthe Exam Scheduling Process

-To register and schedule any exam, the interpreting candidate must complete these two steps with Prometric:
+More Details onthe To register and schedule any exam, the interpreting candidate must complete these two steps with Prometric:

 - 1. Complete the registration process and obtain a Prometric identification number. - 2.
 Schedule an appointment with Prometric to take the exam and pay the exam fee.